awslabs/project-lakechain/docs/src/content/docs/text-processing/trafilatura.md

 ---

-The Newspaper3k middleware is based on the [Newspaper3k](https://newspaper.readthedocs.io/en/latest/) library which provides an NLP model that is optimized for HTML article text extraction.
+The Trafilatura middleware is based on the [Trafilatura](https://github.com/adbar/trafilatura) library which provides one of the most accurate rule-based engine for HTML article text extraction.
 It provides capability to analyze and extract the substance of HTML documents on the Web and use that text as an input to other middlewares in your pipeline.

 ---